sarah-busson/lyrics-from-spotify/README.md

 To set it up:
 * Create a free trial account to get your account ID and token
-* Connect your number (or someone else's) to the Sanbox by sending 'join eight-shall' to the Twilio phone number
+* Connect your number (or someone else's) to the Sanbox by sending the provided text code to the Twilio phone number
 * You can then personnalize your text message before sending it.

 *Note: Sandbox is a developer tool to test an app.
 Though it is a very simple process, you'll need to renew your connection after 3 days of use.*